We are running this funding opportunity on the new UKRI Funding Service. You cannot apply on the Joint Electronic Submissions (Je-S) system.

 Complete this as a narrative.
 Do not format it like a CV.

-UKRI has introduced new role types for funding opportunities being run on the Funding Service.
+UKRI has introduced new role types for funding opportunities being run on the new Funding Service.

 For full details, see Eligibility as an individual.

-Intellectual Property (IP) management and dissemination of project outcomes
+Intellectual property (IP) management and dissemination of project outcomes

-Word count: 1,500
+Word limit: 1,500

-Attachment: International Search Report (5 pages)
+Attachment: International Search Report (five pages)

-What IP will be generated and how it would be managed during the project?
+What IP will be generated and how would it be managed during the project?

 What the assessors are looking for in your response